Kindergarten is ready for Passover!

 Just in time for the Winter Olympics, third graders put science into motion and designed, built, and tested snowboards as part of their hands-on learning about forces 🏂

-11 days ago, Smith Jewish Academy
+about 2 months ago, Smith Jewish Academy

 student holds homemade snowboard with pipe cleaner rider holding American flag